Skip to content

 • Cocof — transferred competences in French-speaking education (continuing education, lifelong learning)

-• Actiris / Bruxelles Formation / VDAB Brussel — vocational training and youth integration
+• Actiris / Bruxelles Formation / VDAB Brussel — vocational training and youth integration.
+VDAB Brussel operates a training centre in Sint-Joost-ten-Noode, targeting Dutch-speaking and allophone jobseekers (retail, healthcare, administration, Dutch as a second language)

 Sources and methodology